 The Stewart and Jane Alexander house was built by Jane Alexander's brother from Tennessee.
 This ranch brick house has a 2-story center block, slab floor, a flat roof, a recessed entrance, and a 1-story left side wing.
 In 2000, the house was sold to and renovated by Douglas "Casey" Herbert and Kathleen Bennett.
 The original architect is unknown, but Carrboro architect Giles Blunden designed replacement casement windows and a latticework brick wall that screens the original carport at the left side.

-ALLAN H. GILBERT HOUSE
+KATHERINE AND ALLAN H. GILBERT HOUSE

 Allan Gilbert and his wife, Mary, commissioned this quaint Tudor Revival style from George Watts Carr, Sr, because they wanted a similar house to the one they had occupied with their sons Everett and Creighton when they lived in Austria.
 Gilbert taught English at Duke for many years, was an avid art and antique collector and was considered a true “Renaissance” man.
 He and his second wife, Beverly, lived in the house until the early 1990s.
 The current homeowners are the third family to live in the house.